 Give Us an "A":

 Through the Give Us An “A” Program Central Electric encourages student excellence in the classroom.
-Students in area schools are invited to send copies of their report cards with a grade of at least one “A” during the grading period.
+Students in area schools are invited to send copies of their report cards with a grade of at least one “A” during the grading period, along with a parent's name, address, phone number, and a picture of the student.
 Four times each school year, Central Electric conducts a drawing from these “A’s”, and awards a $25 Visa Gift Card to five winners.
 Students may be in any grade from kindergarten to college or technical school.

 Central Electric is continually seeking ways to improve the quality of life in the communities we serve.
 That's why each year through the Bright Ideas Program, the Co-op awards approximately $10,000 to teachers to help bring creative and innovative projects into their classroom.
 Co-sponsored by the N.C.
 Association of Electric Cooperatives, the grants are available to teachers in area schools for projects that traditional school money does not cover.
 All of North Carolina's 27 electric Cooperatives participate in the program.

 Each year, more than 2,000 applications are accepted from teachers in a variety of disciplines including music, art, history, reading, science, career-planning and information technology.
 Since the Bright Ideas program began in 1994, North Carolina's electric cooperatives have awarded $9.1 million to sponsor almost 8,800 projects benefiting almost 1.6 million students.
 The program offers a convenient and simple online application process.
 Click the link above to learn more.